-Each year, a portion of CCT students choose to pursue the Master's thesis.
+Each year, a number of CCT students choose to pursue the Master's thesis.
 This project serves as a capstone experience which integrates and extends the knowledge acquired during studies in the program and can serve as a representation of students' analytical abilities for professional purposes or for further graduate studies.
-Find out more about the thesis-writing process at CCT here or explore some recent examples below.
+Explore some recent examples below.

 Do Political Film Adaptations Affect Voter Knowledge?